 The Best Lawyers in Canada

-Leading lawyer – Litigation, Class Actions, Corporate and Commerical, and Insurance
+Leading lawyer in the areas of Class Actions Litigation, Corporate and Commercial Litigation and Insurance Law

 The Lexpert Guide to the Leading U.S./Canada Cross-Border Litigation Lawyers in Canada